 Add: G Chance Moore (No. 89)

-The Muss Bus will keep rolling despite almost certainly losing Moody and a bunch of grad transfers.
-Eric Musselman and his staff still have Notae and a couple of talented young guys in Davis and Williams, and they have already added a few impact transfers.
+The Muss Bus will keep rolling despite losing Moody and a bunch of grad transfers from last year’s Elite Eight team.
+Eric Musselman and his staff still have Notae and a couple of talented young guys in Davis and Williams, and they hit the transfer portal hard — adding high-major guys in Lykes and Toney, while also bringing in mid-major transfers Umude and Johnson.

 Gone: F *Eugene Omoruyi (RS Sr., 17.1 ppg), G *Chris Duarte (Sr., 17.1 ppg), F *LJ Figueroa (Sr., 12.3 ppg), F Chandler Lawson (Transferring to Memphis, Soph., 4.4 ppg), G Amauri Hardy (Sr., 3.9 ppg), G Aaron Estrada (Transferring to Hofstra, Soph., 3.1 ppg), G Jalen Terry (Transferring to DePaul, Fr., 2.9 ppg), G Addison Patterson (Transferring to Nevada, Soph.)